PHA Professional Mentorship Program

-Mentors will be available to answer questions and provide individual support to mentees about a variety of subjects, including:
+Mentors must be available to answer questions and provide support for mentees on a variety of subjects, including:

-- Nursing responsibilities in a PH center, including medication approval and monitoring
+- Clinician responsibilities in PH centers, such as medication approval and monitoring.

-- Understanding the allied health professional role in a collaborative practice
+- Allied health professional’s role in a collaborative practice.

-- Defining their role as an active member of PHPN
+- Role of an active member of PHPN/PHCR.

-PHA staff will contact the mentor and mentee to set up a brief call to connect the pair and the Communications Committee Chair.
-On the call, the mentor and mentee will receive an overview of the program and discuss their preferred mode of communication.
-They can also schedule any regular communication, if needed.
-The mentee will then be free to contact the mentor as needed.
-The mentor will agree to be available to one mentee for a period of up to six months.
+PHA staff will contact mentors and mentees to set up introductory calls.
+The call will include an overview of the program and discuss the pair’s preferred mode of communication.
+After the call, a mentee can contact their mentor as needed or through a schedule determined on the initial call.
+The mentor must agree to be available to one mentee for up to six months.

-The mentee and mentor will be expected to fill out a brief evaluation form after one, three and six months.
-The evaluation will collect information about frequency of contact, the general experience and any issues that arise.
-The Communications Committee will review the data (with names removed) and share this information with PHA and the PHPN Executive Committee as needed to identify the challenges faced by new PH professionals as well as opportunities to improve the program.
+Mentees and mentors must submit brief evaluations after one, three and six months.
+The evaluations will collect information about frequency of contact, general experience and any issues.
+PHA staff periodically will review the data with names removed to identify challenges new PH professionals face and opportunities to improve the program.